-This can come in handy when booking a hotel or flight as you can decide whose points to use for the trip.
+This can be handy when booking a hotel or flight as you can decide whose points to use for the trip.

 The Award Wallet One Card

-Award Wallet is great if you are looking to access all your reward programs in one destination.
-The platform is also programmed to ensure that you never miss out on using your points before they expire.
+Award Wallet is great if you want to access all your reward programs in one destination.
+The platform is also programmed to ensure you never miss out on using your points before expiring.